vedanti92/dice-project/README.md

 This website also provides you the option of playing with two dice simultaneously if required by the game.

-This website will also have an additional feature where you can manually record your score and select the winner according to your rules.

 # Getting Started with Create React App